r0nYang/odin-recipes/README.md

 # odin-recipes
-What this project is about:
-Demonstrating my learning of HTML from the HTML section of TOP.
+This project is about demonstrating my learning of HTML from the HTML section of TOP.
 - Use of different tags, like headers, paragraphs, images, anchor, etc.